If you wear your finest clothes and stay in your room, would anyone say that you look nice or compliment you?

 Personally, I have been waiting for this announcement email from Grammarly.

-They used a warm blue email, with a minimalist design to announce that they now integrate with Google Docs.
+They used a green to blue gradient as the email background, with a minimalist design to announce that they now integrate with Google Docs.

 They did include two call-to-action buttons, the white one for those who already using Grammarly, and the blue one to invite subscribers to install the Chrome extension and start using it.